 Example: Gain a pulse on the hot topics occurring in the Federal space by subscribing to Federal newsletters.

 In the government especially, dotting i’s and crossing t’s is essential.
 Even if it requires you to slow down sometimes, taking the time to review your work before you submit it will help you build a more polished and professional reputation.

 Example: Pay special attention to your next submission to check for errors and things that don’t add up.

 Use your natural curiosity to ask questions and learn about your agency, colleagues, and the specific impact your work has on the organization.
 Having a broader knowledge beyond the silo you may work in can help streamline possible career advancements.

 Example: The next time you’re briefed on a project or initiative, wait for the appropriate time and ask your supervisor or colleagues about the “why” behind the “what” so you can garner context.

 As one of Amazon’s leadership principles, frugality is a skill that encourages employees to “work smart” and with resourcefulness.
 Plus, working in the government means that every dollar saved is a public resource that can be used elsewhere.

 Example: Two easy tactics to implement frugality into your workday are: double sided printing and printing in black and white.

 Review Your Benefits Package

-Take the time to do the math: Feds who switch from FEGLI to WAEPA saved $375 on average.
+Take the time to do the math: On average, members who switched from FEGLI to WAEPA save over $290 a year.
 Plus, with WAEPA Group Term Life Insurance, you get portable coverage, premium refunds, and member benefits, all tailored specifically to your needs as a Civilian Federal Employee.